 Learn more about Data Monetization Strategy: Creating Value Through Data online short course from the MIT Sloan School of Management, guided by renowned Faculty Director Dr. Barbara Wixom.

 Markus J. Buehler is the McAfee Professor of Engineering at MIT and leads MIT’s Laboratory for Atomistic and Molecular Mechanics.
 His primary research interests focus on the structure and mechanical properties of biological and bio-inspired materials, to characterize, model and create materials with architectural features from the nano- to the macro-scale.
-Much of his research deals with protein materials – the basic constituent of all life – rendering complex materials such as cells, blood vessels, but also spider silk and viruses.
-Using an array of theoretical, computational and experimental methods, his work seeks to understand the means by which nature creates materials, with applications in bio-inspired engineering.
+Much of his research deals with protein materials – the basic constituent of all life – rendering complex materials such as cells, blood vessels, as well as spider silk.
+Using an array of theoretical, computational and experimental methods, his work seeks to understand the means by which nature creates materials, with applications in bio-inspired engineering, including the use of mechanically optimized nanocomposites.
 His most recent book, Biomateriomics, presents a new design paradigm for the analysis of biomaterials using a categorization approach that translates insights from disparate fields.

-Buehler is the recipient of many awards including the Harold E. Edgerton Faculty Achievement Award, the Alfred Noble Prize, the Feynman Prize in Nanotechnology, the Leonardo da Vinci Award, and the Thomas J.R.
+Buehler is the recipient of many awards including the ASME Drucker Medal, the SES Rice Medal, the Harold E. Edgerton Faculty Achievement Award, the Alfred Noble Prize, the Feynman Prize in Nanotechnology, the Leonardo da Vinci Award, and the Thomas J.R.
 Hughes Young Investigator Award.
 He is a recipient of the National Science Foundation CAREER award, the United States Air Force Young Investigator Award, the Navy Young Investigator Award, and the Defense Advanced Research Projects Agency (DARPA) Young Faculty Award, as well as the Presidential Early Career Award for Scientists and Engineers (PECASE).
-In 2018, Buehler was selected as a Highly Cited Researcher by Clarivate Analytics.
-In 2019, he received the Materials Horizons Outstanding Paper Prize, and his work was recognized as a highly cited author by the Royal Society of Chemistry.
+Buehler is a Clarivate Highly Cited Researcher and in 2019, he received the Materials Horizons Outstanding Paper Prize.
 A frequent collaborator with artists, he is a member of the MIT Center for Art, Science and Technology (CAST) Executive Committee.

 MIT Startup Exchange actively promotes collaboration and partnerships between over 1,500 MIT-connected startups and over 230 corporates that are members of MIT’s Industrial Liaison Program (ILP).
 We host a robust schedule of events and facilitate networking and introduction opportunities year round.
 Qualified startups are those founded and/or led by MIT faculty, staff, or alumni, or are based on MIT-licensed technology.
 MIT Startup Exchange and ILP are integrated programs of MIT Corporate Relations.
 STEX25 is a startup accelerator within MIT Startup Exchange, featuring 25 “industry-ready” startups that have proven to be exceptional with early use cases, clients, demos, or partnerships, and are poised for significant growth.